Preparing the Device

 - Do not disassemble, drop, open, crush, bend, deform, puncture, shred, microwave, incinerate, paint or insert foreign objects: it will void your warranty.

-- Keep the scope in the provided protective cover when not in use.
+- Keep the binocular in the provided protective cover when not in use.

 - Avoid contact with dust, steam, and gas.